22. AGX Vehicle

 Stabilizing Hinge Friction Parameter

 Friction parameter of the internal friction in the node hinges.
 This parameter scales the normal force in the hinge.
+This parameter is only used in the Full-DOF Track Model.

 1